 On a side note, refinance transactions for any investment property will require a 25% down payment.

 We wish you the best of luck with your home purchasing endeavors.
-For more information, or to find out how Sammamish Mortgage can help you with your Seattle investment property, we invite you to contact us today.
+For more information, or to find out how Sammamish Mortgage can help you with your investment property, we invite you to contact us today.
 As a Mortgage Company, we currently lend in all of Washington, Oregon, Idaho and Colorado.